 A radical shift?

 While the university has been seen as the hotbed of anti-caste and anti-ABVP/BJP sentiments in light of the Rohith Vemula movement in the first half of 2016, the ABVP’s victory might not signal a radical shift.
-Despite students accusing ABVP and BJP members for playing a crucial role in the events that lead to Vemula’s death, the ABVP continues to have a formidable presence in the university.
+Despite students accusing ABVP and BJP members of playing a crucial role in the events that lead to Vemula’s death, the ABVP continues to have a formidable presence in the university.

 In fact, after Vemula’s death in January 2016, the subsequent student union elections in September 2016 saw the ABVP lose the president’s post by a narrow margin of 52 votes.
 The RSS-backed outfit has claimed that it is the single-largest party in the university and voting figures seem to back such a claim.
 “ABVP always gets around 1,350 votes, making it the single largest party.
 This year too, we have reclaimed that status,” said Inala, the ABVP spokesperson.
 He said the ABVP’s alliance partners also helped it gain the crucial votes to take it past the finishing line.